nikhilbawane/circular_slider/README.md

 Notches are minimalistic indicators for you Slider.

-This depends on the value of [CircularSlider.steps] parameter if you use [stepIndex] your notches.
+This also depends on the value of `CircularSlider.steps` parameter if you use `stepIndex`.

 | Parameter | DataType | Description |
 | ------ | ------ | ------ |